Non-smooth Variable Projection: Case studies

 \subsection{Exponential data-fitting}

-In this section, we present the general class of \emph{exponential data-fitting} problems -- one of the prime applications of variable projection \cite{Pereyra2012}.
-The general formulation of these problems starts with a signal model of the form
+We begin with the general class of \emph{exponential data-fitting} problems -- one of the prime applications of variable projection \cite{Pereyra2012}.
+The general formulation of these problems assumes a model of the form

-where $a\in\mathbb{R}^n$ are unknown weights, $y\in\mathbb{R}^m$ are the measurements, and $\varphi_{ij}$ are given functions that depend on an unknown parameter $\theta\in\mathbb{R}^k$.
+where $y\in\mathbb{R}^n$ are unknown weights, $d\in\mathbb{R}^m$ are the measurements, and $\phi_{ij}$ are given functions that depend on an unknown parameter $x\in\mathbb{R}^n$.
 Some examples of this class are given in table \ref{table:expexample}.